Program Overview

 Our summer institutes are ideal for individuals who want to experience college-level curriculum without the pressure of a letter grade.
 Class sizes are small (typically between 15-20 participants) to ensure personalized feedback from instructors.
 These programs are designed for participants to ask questions, collaborate with peers, and consider new ideas.

 Although summer institutes are noncredit, they are rigorous.
 Participants are evaluated based on attendance and engagement in class activities, completion of assignments, quality of work produced, as well as their ability to adhere to academic integrity standards and program policies.
-Because summer institutes are noncredit, no transferable credit is earned.
-At the end of the program, participants will receive a transcript for the course indicating whether requirements were met.
+Noncredit programs do not issue a traditional letter grade (A, B, C, D, F).
+Instead, you will receive an "L" for successful completion/audit or a "Z" for unsuccessful completion/audit.

 Acceptance and participation in summer institute course work and activities does not imply or guarantee acceptance into a degree program at WashU.
 For questions about the undergraduate admission process, please contact Undergraduate Admissions.